thorchain/docs/how-it-works/emission-schedule.md

 ### Reserve Outflows

 1. Gas Reimbursement:
 a.
 Churn Gas Reimbursements: Covers migration gas costs during vault churns.
-These costs are funded by surplus gas collected from prior transactions.
-When the Reserve pays for migrate gas costs, it depletes the surplus RUNE amounts associated with those coins and slightly raises outbound fees for those coins in response.
+These costs are reimbursed by the Reserve and factored into the ongoing adjustments of outbound fees to maintain a balance.
 b.
 Non-Churn Gas Reimbursements: Reimburses gas costs for external-chain transactions (e.g., user-initiated outbound transactions).
 Over time, the total outbound fees collected for a given coin (including adjustments for surplus) are designed to equal the total gas reimbursements for that coin, which include both user-initiated transactions and churn migration costs.
-Together, these mechanisms ensure that inflows from outbound fees balance the Reserve's gas reimbursement outflows on average, maintaining sustainability without accumulating an ongoing surplus.
+This reimbursement mechanism ensures that inflows from outbound fees balance the Reserve's gas reimbursement outflows on average, maintaining sustainability without accumulating an ongoing surplus.
 2. Reserve Adding to POL: Occurs when RUNEPool withdrawals can’t cover POL requirements or when the POL position requires an increase that RUNEPool cannot fully support.
 3. Block Rewards: Paid out to incentivise node operators and liquidity providers.
 This is the most significant ongoing expense.